Event HQ will be in the nearby village of Sennen, Cornwall, about 1-mile from Land’s End (pictured above).

 ** All food & drink at the overnight controls is included in the entry fee (see below)! **

-Simply fill three bags at the start (typically with clean clothes and equipment) and we’ll transport the bags to three of the selected overnight control points (Sandford; Warrington & Paisley).
+Simply fill two bags at the start (typically with clean clothes and equipment) and we’ll transport the bags to two of the selected overnight control points Partington (584 km) & Kirkburn (873 km).
 After you’ve passed through the control, we’ll collect the bag and transport it onto John o’ Groats so you can collect it after you arrive!

 GETTING TO THE START